improving/ai-sdd-openspec-workshop/README.md

 ### Step 2 — Propose the "Create Bug" Feature

+**Open a new Windsurf Cascade Session** to start with a fresh context window.

 In the Cascade chat panel, type the following slash command:

 ```